nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

   - `PREFIX-orca-internal-reconciliation-task` name
   - `PREFIX-ecs-task-role` Task role
   - `Linux` Operating system family
+  - Task Execution Role must be able to pull container images and publish container logs.
-  - Use the previously created IAM role for Task execution IAM role
+  - Use the previously created IAM role for Task role
   - Smallest options for Task memory and Task CPU
   - Add container
     - `PREFIX-orca-internal-reconciliation-container` name
     - Link to the uploaded image for Image
 - Create an ECS cluster

-TODO: Demo this with a simple service that posts to a queue.
+  - Documentation on creation suggests that VPC is required, but developers are not authorized to create.
+- The task can now be run in the cluster.
+Current tests halt at this point, as the available role cannot pull secrets.